 What to see

 When you walk into Brighton along the beach from Hove, two features dominate the view.
 To the right, the charred ribcage of the barbecued West Pier; and straight ahead, the spindle of the British Airways i360 tower.
 Neither is a particularly encouraging prospect.
-With its sightseers’ ‘pod’ at the base, taking passengers on board, the i360 looks like the chimney of an aluminium smelter.
+With its sightseers’ ‘pod’ at the base, loading, the i360 looks like the chimney of an aluminium smelter.
 It’s a stiff middle finger to the rest of Brighton.
 If you ever walked south along the Suffolk coast from Dunwich with Sizewell on the horizon, you’ll recall it as like walking towards an enormous tombstone.
 The i360 is a similarly cheery landmark.

 Even so, this is one of several parts of Brighton you shouldn’t miss.
 The arches underneath King’s Road run along the top of the beach, housing vibrant modern enterprises that contrast sharply with the symbols of blight and fire above.
 Bars, galleries, food, fashion… it’s a cross between a funfair and a street market.